6 min read

 design drawings not ready ncr in construction

-It is not uncommon for the teams on site to proceed based on some draft drawings, some previous revisions of existing drawings or even worse…just use some handwritten sketches drawn in some meetings.
-It is probably by far the most common scenario of a nonconformity in construction industry…(root cause: extremely bad planning and last minute.com decisions and changes).
+It is not uncommon for the teams on site to proceed based on some draft drawings, some previous revisions of existing drawings or even worse…just some handwritten sketches drawn in some meetings.
+It is probably by far the most common scenario of a nonconformity in construction industry…(Root Cause: extremely bad planning and last-minute.com decisions and changes).

-2. Construction proceeds without having other documentation in place (usually Method Statements and ITPs)
+2. Construction proceeds without having all required documentation in place (usually Method Statements and ITPs)

 construction documents

-Even when construction design drawings exist, sometimes the teams on site are given instructions to proceed and to leave the paperwork for the future (programme is the King!).
-Bad planning, miscommunication, and lack of clear requirements then an even make things even worse.
+Even when construction design drawings exist, sometimes the teams on site are given instructions to proceed and to leave the paperwork for the future (the programme is the King!).
+Bad planning, miscommunication, and lack of clear requirements make things even worse at the end.
 This is a very typical NCR in construction.

-3. Method Statements and ITPs are not followed on site
+3. Documentation (such as Method Statements and ITPs) are not followed on-site

 Shortcuts, in order to stick to the programme and maximise production (progress) without considering the consequences, can lead to many nonconformities on a construction site.
 “Safety” and “quality” should be part of the programme.
-If it’s not done right and safe, then it’s not done at all.
+If it cannot be done right and safe, then it shouldn’t be done at all.
 Moreover, many NCRs occur because materials are not tested on the frequency that is required, inspections are not done as agreed through the ITP and more often, the Client is not invited properly to release the Hold Points on site.

 4. The Drawings are not followed on-site or they are not detailed enough